liamkokeeffe/Portable-Air-Cleaner-Calculator/README.md

 When a user is **testing the effectiveness of an air cleaner**, users enter their room volume, level of outdoor ventilation, and the CADR of their air cleaner.
 We then use the same calculation that we use when recommending air cleaners, but this time the CADR value is provided by the user and we therefore only need to perform the calculation once.
 The user is then shown the estimated ACH that their air cleaner is giving/would give their space based on their inputs.

+When a user is testing the effectiveness of an air cleaner, we also show them the **recommended room size** for their air cleaner (we only show this information if only one air cleaner is being tested and not multiple).

+**If Units are Feet:**

+Recommended room size of an air cleaner (square feet) = (Air Cleaner's CADR + (Outdoor Ventilation * Room Volume (in cubic feet) / 60)) * 60 / (5 * ceiling height).

+**If Units are Meters:**

+Recommended room size of an air cleaner (square meters) = ((Air Cleaner's CADR + (Outdoor Ventilation * Room Volume (in cubic meters) * 35.3147 / 60)) * 60 / 35.315) / (5 * ceiling height).</p>

+**Note:** We round down to the nearest integer room size (so if the calculation gives 200.9 we show the user 200).

 #### Occupancy Recommendation Calculations:
 We based our occupancy recommendations based off the State of Washington's Healthy Washington – [Roadmap to Recovery Plan](https://www.governor.wa.gov/issues/issues/covid-19-resources/covid-19-reopening-guidance) Guidelines.
-A JSON file is located at `/src/phase_date.json` which contains the phase occupancy guideline data for each activity/business.
+A JSON file is located at `/src/phase_date.json` which contains the phase occupancy guideline data for each event/business.

 **Data Format:**
 ```
 {
   "name" : <Name of the Event>,
-  "phase1Occupancy" : <Percent Occupancy at Phase 1>,
+  "phase1MaxPercentOccupancy" : <Max Percent Occupancy at Phase 1>,
-  "phase2Occupancy" : <Percent Occupancy at Phase 2>,
+  "phase2MaxPercentOccupancy" : <Max Percent Occupancy at Phase 2>,
-  "phase3Occupancy" : <Percent Occupancy at Phase 3>,
+  "phase3MaxPercentOccupancy" : <Max Percent Occupancy at Phase 3>,
-  "phase1Max" : <Max Number of People Allowed at Phase 1>,
+  "phase1MaxOccupancy" : <Max Number of People Allowed at Phase 1>,
-  "phase2Max" : <Max Number of People Allowed at Phase 1>,
+  "phase2MaxOccupancy" : <Max Number of People Allowed at Phase 2>,
-  "phase3Max" : <Max Number of People Allowed at Phase 1>,
+  "phase3MaxOccupancy" : <Max Number of People Allowed at Phase 3>,
 }
 ```
-First we take the phase and room type the user entered and find the corresponding recommended percent occupancy and max number of people allowed at that phase from the JSON file.
-Then we take their building's **max occupancy** limit and multiply that by the recommended phase **percent occupancy** (Maximum Occupancy of Room * Current Phase Percent Occupancy).
+First, we take the phase (or max percent occupancy if the user entered that instead of their phase) and room type the user entered and find the corresponding recommended percent occupancy and max number of people allowed at that phase from the JSON file.
+Then, we take their building's **max occupancy** limit and multiply that by the recommended phase **percent occupancy** (Maximum Occupancy of Room * Current Phase Percent Occupancy).
 We then compare that value to the max number of people allowed at that phase and recommend whichever value is **smaller**.

+**The occupancy information does not affect the ACH/air quality calculations.** Users do not need to enter occupancy information to use the tool.

 ### Running the application locally